Pentecost Resource Guide

 - Part Q of The Worship Sourcebook Second Edition, pp. 694-718, offers sample prayers and other worship resources for each act of worship celebrating the coming of the Spirit at Pentecost.
 Section R of The Worship Sourcebook, pp. 713-725, offers worship resources for Trinity Sunday.
 These resources include suggestions for the Call to Worship, Opening Responses, Confession and Assurance, Prayers for Illumination, the Lord's Supper, and Blessing/Benediction.

-- Browse resources related to the Ascension from our ministry partner, Center for Excellence in Preaching.
+- Browse resources related to Pentecost from our ministry partner, Center for Excellence in Preaching.